kcartlidge/simples/README.md

 GetSection(section string)  map[int]Entry
 ```

+Returns a single section's entries, keyed by sequence (1-based).

-Returns a slice with all known sections.
-Useful for keying into sections dynamically.
-Each entry has it's own sequence within in, which matches the sequence in the original ```ini```file.
-Items are also indexed by their sequence, and so should always be accessed similar to:
+Each entry has it's own sequence within it, and these sequences match the ordering in the original ```ini``` file.
+As items are keyed by their sequence, they should be accessed like this:

 ``` go
 cnt := len(m)